Vamsi-pentela/Ai_image_generator/README.md

-# ai image generator using react.js.. here you can prompt the ypur input to image generation..
+# ai image generator using react.js.. here you can prompt anything to generate image...